If you have a Postman Collection for an API, you can configure an API target from that Postman Collection for Probely to scan the API.

 Step 2: Configure an API target using a Postman Collection

-After the Postman Collection is prepared and exported, add an API target (see How to configure and scan an API), and make sure the following fields are configured as follows:
+After the Postman Collection is prepared and exported, add an API target (see How to configure and scan an API), and ensure that you:

-2. Tick the Postman Collection schema upload radio button
+Tick the Postman Collection schema upload radio button.

-3. In File, choose the file exported from Postman
+In File, choose the file exported from Postman.

 Step 3: (Optional) Configure the API target with Postman Environment variables